hyperledger/besu-docs/docs/HowTo/Get-Started/Starting-node.md

 data-path="/tmp/tmpdata-path"
 ```

-## Run a Node on Ropsten Testnet
+## Run a node on ropsten testnet

 To run a node on Ropsten:

 ```bash
 besu --network=ropsten
 ```

 To run a node on Ropsten with the HTTP JSON-RPC service enabled and allow Remix to access the node:

 ```bash
 besu  --network=ropsten --rpc-http-enabled --rpc-http-cors-origins "http://remix.ethereum.org"
 ```

-## Run a Node on Rinkeby Testnet
+## Run a node on rinkeby testnet

 To run a node on Rinkeby specifying a data directory:

 ```bash
 besu --network=rinkeby --data-path=<path>/<rinkebydata-path>
 ```
-Where `<path>` and `<rinkebydata-path>` are the path and directory where the Rinkeby chain data is to be saved.
+Where `<path>` and `<rinkebydata-path>` are the path and directory to save the Rinkeby chain data
+to.

-## Run a Node on Goerli Testnet
+## Run a node on goerli testnet

 To run a node on [Goerli](https://github.com/goerli/testnet) specifying a data directory:

 ```bash
 besu --network=goerli --data-path=<path>/<goerlidata-path>
 ```

 Where `<path>` and `<goerlidata-path>` are the path and directory where the Goerli chain data is to be saved.

-## Run a Node on Ethereum Mainnet
+## Run a node on Ethereum MainNet

-To run a node on the Ethereum mainnet:
+To run a node on the Ethereum MainNet:

 ```bash
 besu
 ```

-To run a node on mainnet with the HTTP JSON-RPC service enabled and available for localhost only:
+To run a node on MainNet with the HTTP JSON-RPC service enabled and available for localhost only:

 ```bash
 besu --rpc-http-enabled